-Table 30: InputClause attributes and model associations
+Table 33: InputClause attributes and model associations

-Attribute Description inputExpression: Expression [01] The subject of this InputClause. inputValues: UnaryTests [01] This attribute contains UnaryTests that constrain tresult of the inputExpression of this InputClause.
+Attribute Description inputExpression: Expression [01] The subject of this InputClause. inputEntryValues: Expression []UnaryTests [01] This attribute lists the instances of Expression that compose this InputClause.
+This attribute contains UnaryTests that constrain the result of inputExpression of this InputClause.